 You might be surprised to learn that CBD is actually nothing new, historical use of cannabis spreads across cultures worldwide and has been recorded as far back as 10,000 years ago.
 Due to its fibrous nature, hemp was originally used to make rope, paper, clothing and fishing nets - but as extraction methods developed, so did it’s use.

 In 2737 BC the Chinese Emperor Shen Neng prescribed cannabis tea for treatment of ailments including rheumatism, malaria and poor memory.
 Queen Victoria reportedly used cannabis to relieve menstrual cramps in the 19th century, which makes it even more remarkable that it’s taken another 150 years to see the first CBD tampon come to market (check our Daye and their recently launched brand of organic CBD tampons).
-In modern culture we’re seeing influential advocates of cannabis including, Snoop Dog, Seth Rogan and Rhianna, giving a 21st century update to the long-haired hippy stereotype that has historically been synonymous with recreational cannabis use.
+Thats not to relatively recent launches of CBD gum, CBD gummies, and a whole host CBD products launching alongside influential advocates of cannabis including, Snoop Dog, Seth Rogan and Rhianna, giving a 21st century update to the long-haired hippy stereotype that has historically been synonymous with recreational cannabis use.

 The rise of CBD as a mainstream health and wellness trend, distinct from recreational cannabis use, is in part thanks to increased awareness of its positive impact on general wellbeing, particularly in relation to the management of stress and anxiety.
 Today, attitudes to cannabis are changing and while research still has a long way to go, reports of the anecdotal benefits of using CBD are abundant.